Seldom: An Anonymity Network with Selective Deanonymization: Acceptable Exceptional Access

 \section{Acceptable Exceptional Access}

-Providing data access to \ac*{LEA} in just circumstances is often referred to as \emph{exceptional access}.
-Any system providing such exceptional access is justly viewed critically.
-It is thus vital to technologically protect individual privacy by requiring regulation, transparency, and accountability, as \acp{LEA} could otherwise undermine that privacy.
-However, to effectively uncover crime, \acp{LEA} need good oversight and actionability.
+Providing data access to an \ac*{LEA} in legitimate circumstances is often referred to as \emph{exceptional access}.
+Any system providing exceptional access naturally faces public scrutiny due to its potential for abuse.
+It is thus vital to technologically protect individual privacy against \acp{LEA} by enforcing regulation, transparency, and accountability.
+However, \acp{LEA} need to be able to identify unfolding crimes and act accordingly.
 To combine these conflicting requirements, we lay out the prerequisites to successfully strike a balance in the safety-privacy dilemma.
-Without prioritization due to the contrary perspectives on this matter, we identify the following essential aspects of acceptable exceptional access by \acp{LEA}.
+Overall, we identify the following aspects to be essential for a widely acceptable form of exceptional access:

 \textbf{Nobody But Us.} Exceptional access must be restricted to authorized entities and must especially not be accessible to criminals or privacy-invasive third parties.